-Snow, ice, wind, and frigid temperatures can lead to major problems and costly repairs in the future.
-Once snow has melted and winter has ended, make checking your roof the first item on your to-do list with this Post-Winter 12-Point Roof Checklist.
+Your roof goes through a lot in the winter.
+Snow, ice, wind, and frigid temperatures can create common fixable issues that lead to major problems and costly repairs in the future.
+Once the snow has melted, and winter has ended, make checking your roof the first item on your to-do list with this Post-Winter 12-Point Roof Checklist.

 Ground-Level Outside Inspection: